 They are both healthy pooches, who enjoy a long lifespan for their size, with the Caucasian living 10 to 12 years and the Pitbull Terrier living longer between 12 to 16 years.

-A typical Caucasian Shepherd will consume around 4 cups of food every day, whereas the Pitbull Terrier will consume around 2 ½ cups of high-quality food engineered for the breed.
+A typical Caucasian Shepherd will consume six cups of food every day, whereas the Pitbull Terrier will consume around 2 ½ cups of high-quality food engineered for the breed.
 Both the Caucasian and Pitbull Terrier would do well on a high-quality kibble that supplies a high protein content to provide support for their large muscle mass, and the Pitbull’s high energy needs.
 Just be sure, when it comes to the Caucasian Shepherd, that you don’t feed him more calories than he burns, and often a highly fibrous diet will resolve constant snack scavenging.

 Both the Caucasian Shepherd and the Pitbull Terrier are both at risk from Gastric Torsion, which is where their stomach twists and it can be fatal.
 Never feed them too close to exercise and spread their daily food allowance across 2 or 3 meals a day.

 The Caucasian Shepherd, whether he has a short, medium or a long length coat, needs a lot more attention when it comes to his grooming schedule.
 He will need brushing 2 or 3 times a week as a minimum, but if he has a long coat, he will need a thorough brush most days to ensure that painful matting doesn’t occur.
 The Pitbull, however, only needs a brush once a week to keep his coat looking shiny and healthy.
 Pitbulls are single-coated dogs and shed less than the Caucasian Shepherd.

 The Caucasian Shepherd also needs his ears cleaning 2 or 3 times a week, because they are prone to a quick build-up of wax and bacteria.